-We start by inputting all of the revenue into the model.
-Base rent, CAM recoverables, and any other income that the CRE asset throws off.
+Then we’ll add all of the revenue into the model: Base rent, CAM recoverables, and any other income that the CRE asset throws off.

 We’ll factor in lease expiration information so we know when we can potentially lose a big chunk of our cash flow.
 Potentially losing a tenant also means we will need to budget for the capital costs involved in acquiring a new tenant, such as leasing commissions and tenant improvements.
 We like to use credit lines for these capital costs, but it is important to get the information into the model so we can see how it impacts our cash flow.